Mapping method of group classification: Group classifications of equations with time-independent coefficients

 \section{Group classifications of equations with time-independent\\ coefficients}

-All the canonical (up to the general point equivalence) extensions of the essential kernel algebras within the classes~$\bar{\mathcal K}$ and~$\bar{\mathcal F}$ correspond to equations with time-independent drifts, see Theorem~\ref{thm:FPClassificationFP}.
-Besides, physically meaningful Fokker--Planck equations, in particular those mentioned in the introduction, have time-independent drifts.
-Moreover, in contrast to the classes~$\bar{\mathcal K}$ and~$\bar{\mathcal F}$, complete closed-form lists of inequivalent essential Lie-symmetry extensions within the classes~$\bar{\mathcal F}'$ and~$\bar{\mathcal K}'$ can be constructed.
+All the canonical (up to the general point equivalence) extensions of the essential kernel algebras within the classes~$\bar{\mathcal K}$ and~$\bar{\mathcal F}$ correspond to equations with constant diffusion coefficients and time-independent drifts, see Theorem~\ref{thm:FPClassificationFP}.
+Besides, physically meaningful Fokker--Planck equations, in particular those mentioned in the introduction, have time-independent coefficients.
+Moreover, in contrast to the classes~$\bar{\mathcal K}$ and~$\bar{\mathcal F}$, complete closed-form lists of inequivalent essential Lie-symmetry extensions within the classes~$\bar{\mathcal F}'$ and~$\bar{\mathcal K}'$ can be constructed in an explicit form.
 The group classification technique to be applied to the latter classes coincides with that used in Section~\ref{sec:GroupClassificationsWrtEquivGroupsKF}, but now the class~$\mathcal P'^\epsilon$ is to be mapped instead of the class~$\mathcal P^\epsilon$.
 In Section~\ref{sec:GroupClassificationsWrtEquivGroupsKF} we describe in detail the procedure of obtaining Lie-symmetry extensions within the class~$\bar{\mathcal K}$, so below we focus on Fokker--Planck equations from the class~$\bar{\mathcal F}'$ and then just formulate the classification result for the class~$\bar{\mathcal K}'$.